BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 The cashier does not suspect me that I show him my love with this gesture and if I do, this act is not an operation of the economic system.

 The *functional differentiation* of each system makes it so that only parts of a person is acknowledged by the system.
-There is no indivudual (indivisible being) in a system.
+There is no indivudual---indivisible being---in a system.
 The health system understands a person as a patient.
 The legal system understands a person as a potential criminal, victim or witness.
 In that sense, Marx's *alienation* is not limited to the economy.